pstimpel/snowdenangels/README.md

-# Snowden-Angels
+# Snowden's Guardian Angels
 An attempt to raise some funds and awareness at the same time

-The Snowden Angels are a bunch of guys, supporting Edward Snowden when he was hiding from authorities in Hong Kong, right after The Gurdian published the first few pieces of this phenomenal story.
+The Snowden's Guardian Angels are a bunch of guys, supporting Edward Snowden when he was hiding from authorities in Hong Kong, right after The Gurdian published the first few pieces of this phenomenal story.
 The NSA affair started rolling, and the world changed as it has never been before...

 These guys, refugees themselves, had nothing - but gave everything they could to provide Snowden some shelter until he left Hong Kong later in 2013.